VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

 Implicitly, all secured methods are accessible from their own classes without restrictions.
 So, `SomeSingletonClass` still has access to `SomeSingletonClass::someSecureMethod`.

-One of the first methods to protect from logically invalid calls is the `VUEngine::start` method, which is the entry point of any game and should be only called once.
+One of the first methods to protect from logically invalid calls is the `VUEngine::run` method.
 To protect it from multiple calls, a global array of authorized classes is passed to its `secure` method:

 ```cpp
 const ClassPointer VUEngineAuthorizedClasses[] =